 "Similar policy forms" means all of the long-term care insurance policies and certificates issued by the company in the same long-term care benefit classification as the policy being considered.
-For purposes of determining similar policy forms, long-term care benefit classifications are defined as follows: institutional long-term care benefits only, non-institutional long-term care benefits.
+For purposes of determining similar policy forms, long-term care benefit classifications are defined as follows: institutional long-term care benefits only, non-institutional long-term care benefits only, or comprehensive long-term care benefits.